Kim vows to build 'invincible' military while slamming US

 North Korea has sent mixed signals toward its rivals in recent weeks.

 Last month, North Korea performed its first missile tests in six months, including nuclear-capable weapons that could reach targets in South Korea and Japan, including U.S. military bases there.
-But North Korea also said it’s open to talks with South Korea if conditions are met.
+But North Korea still restored dormant phone and fax channels with South Korea and said it’s open to restarting official talks with South Korea if conditions are met.

 Some experts say North Korea is attempting to use South Korea’s desire to improve ties to pressure it to convince the United States to relax punishing economic sanctions on the North and make other concessions.